arorasarthak/arorasarthak.github.io/index.md

 I am a Graduate Student employed as a Teaching Assistant at the [Kate Gleason College of Engineering @ RIT](https://www.rit.edu/kgcoe/).
 My major is Electrical Engineering with a specialization in Robotics.
-Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in Robotics.
+Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in their courses.

-Besides my passion for Robotics, I spend my time in photography and making music.
+Besides my passion for robotics, I spend my time in photography and making music.

 <!--
 *Here are some of my graduate projects and unpublished manuscripts:*